-- To ensure that students maintain a grade average that will give each student a better self-image. - To ensure students understand the mission of interscholastic athletics under the PIAA guidelines.
+- To ensure that our students meet the graduation requirements. - To ensure that students maintain a grade average that will give each student a better self-image. - To ensure students understand the mission of interscholastic athletics under the PIAA guidelines.

 CITIZENSHIP